skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 As noted, Infinitive runs under Systemd.
 Added redirection of output and error logs to /var/log/infinitive/.
 Infinitive is run from /var/lib/infinitive/ with data and chart files also saved there.
 Data files are in CSV form allowing import into Excel.
 The blower RPM scale is the reported fan speed converted to off-low-med-high scale as 0, 34, 66, 100 to use the same y scale as temperature.
 Temperature readings and blower RPM readings are sometimes corrupted in the RS-485 transmission, the code cleans up the obvious exteme errors.
 One day blower RPM will be shown with a right side scale.
 Changing the time scale to be text date/time is also intended.
 Axis names are needed as well.
 So it goes.

-The big problems remaining is building the web user interface assets in order to make UI changes.
-Not much progress there.
-Working out bindata and bindata_assetfs differences and how to build the changes and not break everything.
-Planning on adding a link from the Infinitive control display to the charts once the bindata issue is understood and a modified UI is completed.
+The big problem remaining is building the web user interface assets in order to make UI changes.
+Not much progress there, but it is now the top issue to be worked.
+Looking at differences between bindata and bindata_assetfs and how to build the changes and not break everything (as I've managed so far).
+Plan is to add a link from the Infinitive control display to the table of charts.
+Then, maybe, place the current chart in the display.

 To use the executable Pi file, install it in /var/lib/infinitive/ and set it up in systemd, see the second link at top.
 If you configure systemd to save output and error log files, save them in /var/log/infinitive/ as in the sample infinitive.service file and they will be deleted 2x per month to manage their size.